dodgeblaster/jscourse/chapters/Day4/01_Async_Programming/README.md

 You will notice from that last exercise that the screen is blank until the api call has completed.
 This is not great from a UX perspective.
 It is important to let the user know what is going on.
 That is why its common to have an initial state of 'loading'.

 ## Exercise #2
-Instead of having a blank screen, we will write to the page right away with a loading message (alternatively, we could just literally write loading in the html file without any javascript as an initial state).
+Instead of having a blank screen, we will write to the page right away with a loading message.

-Once the api call comes back successfully or with an error, update the display using the `updateDisplay` helper function
+Step 1:
+Make 'showLoading' function, which will add a loading indicator to the page

+Step 2:
+Make 'removeLoading' function, which will remove the loading indicator from the page once the data has been successfully retreived.

+Step 3:
+Add `data.name` to the page with the `writeToPage` function

 ```js
 function writeToPage(text) {